 1. Establish a regular time each day for quiet time and try and be consistent.

-2. Keep it short and make it positive.
+2. Keep quiet time short and make it positive.

-We started quiet time off by having it happen in shorter increments.
-He would play for 10-15 minutes and I would check in on him to tell him what a great job he was doing being quiet, being creative, and playing independently.
-Often during our check-ins I would ask what he'd already played and make suggestions of other things he could try or possible extensions on what he was already doing.
+We started quiet time off by having it happen in short increments.
+We set a timer for 5-10 min.
+Then I would move to letting kids play for 10-15 minutes.
+I would occasionally check in on kids to tell them what a great job they were doing being quiet, being creative, and playing independently.
+Often during our check-ins I would ask what the kids already played and make suggestions of other things they could try or possible extensions on what they were already doing.

 3. Give suggestions or choices of activities.